Apple IIc Plus: A new look and minor changes

 Along its right side is the opening for the built-in 3½-inch floppy drive, which replaced the older 5¼-inch drive.

 The rear expansion ports.
 Note the standard AC-power connector and smaller mini DIN-8 serial ports.

-Cosmetic changes were apparent as well.
-The keyboard layout and style now mirrored that of the Apple IIGS and Macintosh, including an enlarged "Return" key and updated modifier keys (Open and Solid Apple being replaced by "Command" and "Option").
-Above the keyboard, the rarely used "40/80" switch was replaced by a sliding volume control (gone was the left side volume-control dial, and as a cost-cutting measure, the audio headphone jack disappeared with it).
-The case housing and keyboard had been changed to the light-grey Apple platinum color, creating a seamless blend between keyboard and case, making them appear almost as one.
-The machine, a half pound lighter than the original IIc, weighed in at 7 pounds (3.2 kg).
+There are cosmetic changes as well.
+The keyboard layout and style now mirror that of the Apple IIGS and Macintosh, including an enlarged "Return" key and updated modifier keys (Open and Solid Apple being replaced by "Command" and "Option").
+Above the keyboard, the rarely used "40/80" switch is replaced by a sliding volume control (gone was the left side volume-control dial, and as a cost-cutting measure, the audio headphone jack disappeared with it).
+The case housing and keyboard are the light-grey Apple platinum color, creating a seamless blend between keyboard and case, making them appear almost as one.
+At 7 pounds (3.2 kg), the machine is a half pound lighter than the original IIc.

-In the rear of the machine the most obvious change was a three-prong AC plug connector and power switch where the voltage converter had once been, a Kensington security slot at the top left corner, and the standardization of the serial port connectors (changed from DIN-5 to mini DIN-8, but still providing an identical signal).
-All the same built-in Apple II peripheral equivalents and port functionality of the IIc remained, with the one exception being the floppy port.
-Whereas the previous IIc could only support one external 5.25-inch floppy drive and (in later models) "intelligent" storage devices such as the UniDisk 3.5, the Apple IIc Plus offered backwards port compatibility and more.
-Support for the external Apple 3.5 Drive used by the Apple IIGS and Macintosh was now present, and up to two external 5.25-inch floppy drives could be added as well.
+In the rear of the machine, there is a three-prong AC plug connector and power switch where the voltage converter had once been, a Kensington security slot at the top left corner, and the standardization of the serial port connectors (changed from DIN-5 to mini DIN-8, but still providing an identical signal).
+All the same built-in Apple II peripheral equivalents and port functionality of the IIc remains, with the exception being the floppy port.
+The previous IIc could only support one external 5.25-inch floppy drive and (in later models) "intelligent" storage devices such as the UniDisk 3.5; the Apple IIc Plus has backward port compatibility.
+Support for the external Apple 3.5 Drive used by the Apple IIGS and Macintosh is now present, and up to two external 5.25-inch floppy drives can be added as well.

-Internally, the new motherboard sported a pin connector for an internal modem; however no products ever utilized it.
-The same memory expansion socket introduced on late-model IIc's was present, although it was not compatible with memory cards designed for the previous system.
-The ROM firmware (now labeled revision "5", following in the sequence from the original IIc) remained the same size, as did RAM, meaning the machine continued to ship with only 128 KB of memory.
+Internally, the new motherboard has a pin connector for an internal modem; however no products use it.
+The memory expansion socket introduced on late-model IIc's is present, although not compatible with memory cards for the previous system.
+The ROM firmware (labeled revision "5", following in the sequence from the original IIc) is the same size, as is the RAM; the machine continued to ship with 128 KB of memory.